 The American Kestrel (Falco sparverius) is a beautiful small bird of prey that lives on all six Dutch Caribbean Islands.
-It is often referred to as the “Sparrow Hawk” because it is one of the smallest birds of prey.
-Locally it is known as Killy Killy – the name refers to the rapid sound the bird makes when excited or upset.
+One of the smallest birds of prey this species is known locally as Killy Killy – the name refers to the rapid sound the bird makes when excited or upset.

+As one of the smallest birds of prey the wingspan for these birds is often less than 2ft or 60cm.
 The American Kestrel is one of the few raptors where the male and female have a different plumage.
-Males have blue-grey wings, a blue-grey head with a reddish crown and a rusty red back.
-Females have rusty brown wings and back with fine dark streaks.
+Males have blue-grey wings, a blue-grey head with a reddish crown and a rusty red back and black spots on the flank and shoulder blade.
+The female has a brown-streaked dirty-yellow breast.
+The neck, back and tail are rusty brown.
 Both the male and female have a whitish face with two vertical black stripes.